 The tours you can book for Hoover Dam vary from guided bus tours, power plant tours, to water and helicopter tours.
 The closeness to the strip makes this a great choice for a half day tour, you can explore the area and still make it back to the strip in the afternoon for shows and your dinner reservations.

 Entertainment Off the Las Vegas Strip

-For those looking for a more urban experience, nearby downtown Las Vegas offers a revitalized arts scene, trendy restaurants, and lively bars.
-With so much to see and do just minutes from the strip, its easy to get away from the hustle and bustle and find something unique to do off the Las Vegas Strip.
+For those looking for a more urban experience, nearby downtown Las Vegas offers a revitalized art scene, trendy restaurants, and lively bars.
+With so much to see and do just minutes from the strip, it’s easy to get away from the hustle and bustle and find something unique off the Las Vegas Strip.